Michael Leinert: Studies and first engagement

-Leinert studied music (Oboe) at the University for Music in Detmold, German literature and history of the arts at the University of Munich.
+Leinert studied music (Oboe) at the Hochschule für Musik Detmold, German literature and history of the arts at LMU Munich.
 His teachers of drama and opera direction were August Everding, Heinz Arnold and Götz Friedrich.
-In 1970 he became a dramaturg and director for drama and opera at the Theater of Kiel.
-Following this appointment, came further engagements as dramaturg and stage director at the Staatstheater Braunschweig, the Hamburgische Staatsoper and at the Bayerische Staatsoper in Munich.
-From 1983 to 1985 he was Oberspielleiter (stage director) at the Landestheater Coburg.
-In 1985 Leinert became the personal assistant of General-Intendant Tobias Richter at Theater Bremen.
+In 1970, he became a dramaturg and director for drama and opera at the theater of Kiel.
+Following this appointment, came further engagements as dramaturg and stage director at the Staatstheater Braunschweig, the Hamburg State Opera and at the Bavarian State Opera in Munich.
+From 1983 to 1985, he was Oberspielleiter (stage director) at the Landestheater Coburg.
+In 1985, Leinert became the personal assistant of General-Intendant Tobias Richter at Theater Bremen.

 Artistic Director and General Manager

-In 1988 he was appointed artistic director and general manager of Pfalztheater Kaiserslautern and from 1991 to 1999 he was the artistic director and general manager of the Staatstheater Kassel.
-In autumn 1999 Leinert started his position as Chefdramaturg and stage director of the Deutsche Oper am Rhein (until summer 2006).
+In 1988, he was appointed artistic director and general manager of Pfalztheater Kaiserslautern and from 1991 to 1999 he was the artistic director and general manager of the Staatstheater Kassel.
+In autumn 1999, Leinert started his position as Chefdramaturg and stage director of the Deutsche Oper am Rhein (until summer 2006).

-Since 2007 he lives with his wife, opera singer and teacher Susan Owen-Leinert in Memphis Tennessee.
+Since 2007, he lives with his wife, opera singer and teacher Susan Owen-Leinert in Memphis Tennessee.